hofstadter-io/mvs/README.md

 - [Hoflang](https://hof-lang.org) - extends Cuelang with low-code capabilities (also a builtin custom)
 - Custom - Create your own locally or globally with `.mvsconfig` files

-Upcoming languages: Python and JavaScript so they can have an MVS system and the benefits, and `mvs` can start supporting package registries.
+Upcoming languages: Python and JavaScript so they can have an MVS system and the benefits, and `mvs` can start supporting and fetching from package registries.
-These language implementations may end up generation the language specific files with version setup so that the MVS resolution is realized with npm and pip.
-We are also planning to fetch from common package managers.
+These language implementations will have flexibility to manage with mvs and the common toolchain to varying degrees.
-Pull requests for new languages are welcome.
+Pull requests for improved language support are welcome.

 The main difference from go mods is that `mvs`, generally, is not introspecting your code to determine dependencies.